“The wound is where the light enters.”

 -

-Patterns of relational problems
+Patterns of relational instability

 -